-We’re immensely fortunate to live in a world where the Lenovo Yoga Book exists, and we’re not just saying that because it’s relatively inexpensive right now (but it is!).
-No, the Lenovo Yoga Book is worth your consideration, as it’s the unlikely combination of a tablet and a laptop in a way we’ve never seen before and may never see again.
+We’re lucky to live in a world where the Lenovo Yoga Book exists, and we’re not just saying that because it’s remarkably affordable.
+No, the Lenovo Yoga Book is worth your attention because it’s the unlikely combination of a tablet and a laptop in a way we’ve never seen before.